Garibaldi Unites Sicily with Savoy

 the dire implications that the changes in the north held for his own

 kingdom--or failed to respond adequately if he did perceive them.
-On
+Thus, the

 Savoy kingdom was extended to encompass all of the Italian peninsula